 - Most children of this age can move through the stages more quickly and confidently. - Some children take longer, and their needs for proximity and secure base stages should be accommodated as much as possible. - Some children appear to leap to dependency/independence within a couple of days.
 In most cases, they will revert to the need for proximity and secure base.
-It can be difficult to progress to true dependency/independence and this can be frustrating. - After the parent/carer attends for an induction meeting with the setting manager or deputy and key person, (or in some circumstances a home visit), a settling-in plan is drawn up. - On the first day, the parent attends with the child and stays to settle the child in before saying good-bye - If the child shows interest in the activities and is beginning to engage with the key person and other children, the parent/carer spends time in the parent/carer room (if available) to see how the child responds. - Parents/carers are encouraged to explain to their child where they are going, and that they will return. - If by the fifth day, the child is able to spend more time without the parent/carer, the child may be ready for a short day or session the following week, progressing to a full day or session very soon.
+It can be difficult to progress to true dependency/independence and this can be frustrating. - After the parent attends for an induction meeting with the setting manager or deputy and key person, (or in some circumstances a home visit), a settling-in plan is drawn up. - On the first day, the parent attends with the child and stays for the morning (less if the child becomes tired), on day two, longer and the next day stays until and including lunch (if full day care).